david-yost/BookNotes/the-emotionally-intelligent-manager.md

 - A schematic diagram that was created to better help us understand the emotions of a situation and to give you explicit steps to process them.
 - There are 4 related skills for emotional intelligence:
     1. Read people - identify emotions: Identifying how you and those around you feel and your ability to express those feelings.
-    2. Get in the mood - use emotion: Use your emotions in harmony with your thinking, use themto change your perspective.
+    2. Get in the mood - use emotion: Use your emotions in harmony with your thinking, use them to change your perspective.
     3. Predict the emotional future - understand emotions: Understand the emotions so you can determine what you will do.
     4. Do it with feeling - Manage emotions: Be open to your emotions and use the information to make informed decisions.
 - Steps for the emotional blueprint:
     1. Identify emotions - get complete and accurate data by listening, asking questions, and paraphrasing to ensure you understand how your team feels.
     2. Use emotions - Have feelings help guide your thinking by determining how those feelings influence your thinking and the thinking of the team.
     3. Understand emotions - Evaluate possible emotional scenarios by examining the causes of these feelings and what may happen next.
-    4. Manage emotions - Determin underlying, root cause and take action to solve the problem by including the rational, logical information available with the emotinoal data you just gathered to make an optimal decision.
+    4. Manage emotions - Determine underlying, root cause and take action to solve the problem by including the rational, logical information available with the emotional data you just gathered to make an optimal decision.
 - You must be willing to open yourself to strong feelings, both positive and negative.

 ## Part 2 : Understand Your Emotional Skills